khizarIqbal93/GradTechTest/python/README.md

 # Grad Tech Test - Python

+## I have attempted this test in python!!

 ## Clone this repository

 Use `git clone` to clone the repository locally, then change the remote, please do not fork this repository.
 To change the remote, use